olehs/r4s-bluetooth/README.md

 ## Protocol

   Protocol had been reversed with the following techique.
-Dumps were made with "Enable Bluetoog HCI snoop log".
-  Analised with wireshark
+Dumps were made with "Enable Bluetoog HCI snoop log" Android feature.
+Analised then with wireshark

 ## Bluetooth level

+ Device info:

  ```
  [E7:5A:53:79:82:A4]